FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_singles/1974-01-25-ma-hes-making-eyes-at-me.md

 Ma!
 (He's Making Eyes At Me) is the first single released by Lena Zavaroni.
 It was released shortly after her third appearance on Opportunity Knocks.

-It was released in various countries with various cover images and a version was released in [Japan](/discography/singles/1974-japanese-ma-hes-making-eyes-at-me) in which Lena sang it in Japanese, in interviews Lena confirmed that she had learned the song in Japanese phonetically.
-The B-side of the Japanese release was &quot;[(You've Got) Personality](/discography/singles/1974-05-24-personality)&quot; which would become Lena's second international single.

 <figure class="fig1">
 <figcaption>
 <h3>UK</h3>